audriga/html2jsonld-php/tests/resources/README.md

 * `resources/cookbooks-issue-backerby-nature.html` - HTML pulled from bakerbynature.com, which caused an issue in [nextcloud/cookbook](https://github.com/nextcloud/cookbook).
 See: https://github.com/nextcloud/cookbook/issues/1639.

 * `resources/cookbooks-issue-holy-cow-vegan.html` - HTML pulled from holycowvegan.net, which caused an issue in [nextcloud/cookbook](https://github.com/nextcloud/cookbook).
 See: https://github.com/nextcloud/cookbook/issues/1637.

+## Miscellaneous:

+* `website-without-markup.html` - https://www.example.com - html without any markup.

+* `mixed-jsonld-microdata.html` - A real world example of a website containing both JSON-LD tags, and Microdata, as well as having more than one JSON-LD tag.
+(Source: https://www.zeit.de/zeit-magazin/2023-06/schokolade-tonys-tafel-genuss)